-One of the TMDLs (Sunderland Brook) does not include a WLA because of the lack of open or agricultural land.
-However, given that slightly less stringent wasteload allocations are included in the other three TMDLs based on the assumption that nonpoint source reductions will occur, EPA's guidance interpreting the regulations requires that there be reasonable assurance that these nonpoint source reductions will be achieved in these cases.
+Given that at least slightly less stringent wasteload allocations are included in these three TMDLs based on the assumption that nonpoint source reductions will occur, EPA's guidance interpreting the regulations requires that there be reasonable assurance that these nonpoint source reductions will be achieved in these cases.

-The load allocation applies to discharges from the agriculture/open land use category and ranges from a 0.1% reduction in stormwater runoff volume for Indian Brook to a 1.4% reduction for Munroe Brook.
+The load allocation applies to discharges from the agriculture/open land use category and ranges from a 0.2% reduction in stormwater runoff volume for Moon Brook to a 6.6% reduction for Rugg Brook.
 The vast majority of the runoff reduction for these TMDLs is assigned to the wasteload allocations.
 VTDEC believes that nonpoint source control measures being implemented through Vermont's Clean and Clear Action Plan will achieve the modest load reductions set forth in the TMDLs.
-Although the Clean and Clear Action Plan is primarily a phosphorus reduction plan, action items in that Plan will also reduce sediment loadings and otherwise benefit Allen, Indian, Munroe, and the other stormwater-impaired streams in the Champlain Basin.
+Although the Clean and Clear Action Plan is primarily a phosphorus reduction plan, action items in that Plan will also reduce sediment loadings and otherwise benefit Moon, Stevens, Rugg, and the other stormwater-impaired streams in the Champlain Basin.
 As presented in the TMDL, the State plans to:

-- Expand the Conservation Reserve Enhancement Program statewide to create conservation easements on farms along streams for buffer implementation. - Provide technical assistance by Agricultural Resource Specialists to help farmers statewide with best management practices, riparian buffer conservation, nutrient management, compliance with Accepted Agricultural Practices, basin planning, and other technical needs. - Support agricultural participation in the basin planning process. - Hire Watershed Coordinators for Lake Champlain Basin watersheds to help develop and implement river basin plans. - Expand the Department's River Management Program to promote stream stability and reduce phosphorus loading from stream bank and stream channel erosion in the Lake Champlain Basin through a comprehensive program of assessment, protection, management, restoration, and education, with additional federal funding being sought from the U.S. Environmental Protection Agency, the U.S. Fish and Wildlife Service, the U.S. Army Corps of Engineers, and other agencies. - Enhance the Vermont Better Backroads Program throughout the Lake Champlain Basin with staffing for technical assistance and increased funding for erosion control grants to towns. - Offer technical assistance to towns in the Lake Champlain Basin seeking to provide better water quality protection through local ordinances and other municipal actions.
+- Expand the Conservation Reserve Enhancement Program statewide to create conservation easements on farms along streams for buffer implementation. - Provide technical assistance by Agricultural Resource Specialists to help farmers statewide with best management practices, riparian buffer conservation, nutrient management, compliance with Accepted Agricultural Practices, basin planning, and other technical needs. - Support agricultural participation in the basin planning process.

+- Hire Watershed Coordinators for Lake Champlain Basin watersheds to help develop and implement river basin plans. - Expand the Department's River Management Program to promote stream stability and reduce phosphorus loading from stream bank and stream channel erosion in the Lake Champlain Basin through a comprehensive program of assessment, protection, management, restoration, and education, with additional federal funding being sought from the U.S. Environmental Protection Agency, the U.S. Fish and Wildlife Service, the U.S. Army Corps of Engineers, and other agencies. - Enhance the Vermont Better Backroads Program throughout the Lake Champlain Basin with staffing for technical assistance and increased funding for erosion control grants to towns. - Offer technical assistance to towns in the Lake Champlain Basin seeking to provide better water quality protection through local ordinances and other municipal actions.
 This may lead, for example, to improved protection of riparian areas in agricultural and open space areas. - Protect and/or restore riparian wetlands.